 For the fourth year, Van Alen Institute and the Flatiron/23rd Street Partnership called for proposals for the annual Flatiron Public Plaza Holiday Design Competition.
-The project aimed to design and build a highly visible temporary landmark at the heart of the Flatiron District that will be the centerpiece of the Partnership’s annual holiday programming, which kicks off in November 2017.
+The project aimed to design and build a highly visible temporary landmark at the heart of the Flatiron District that was the centerpiece of the Partnership’s annual holiday programming, which kicked off in November 2017.

-The winning proposal by architecture and design firm Future Expansion, Flatiron Reflection, will open to the public on Monday, November 20 from 6-8pm, on the North Flatiron Public Plaza at Broadway, Fifth Avenue and 23rd Street, and will remain on view through the holidays as part of the Partnership’s “23 Days of Flatiron Cheer” programming.
+The winning proposal, Flatiron Reflection, by architecture and design firm Future Expansion, opened to the public on Monday, November 20, on the North Flatiron Public Plaza at Broadway, Fifth Avenue and 23rd Street, and remained on view through the holidays as part of the Partnership’s “23 Days of Flatiron Cheer” programming.

 Proposals were reviewed by a jury with expertise across the worlds of design and public art, including representatives from the Partnership and Van Alen Institute’s Board of Trustees.

 Michael Bierut, Partner, Pentagram

 Jennifer Brown, Executive Director, Flatiron/23rd Street Partnership

 Emily Colasacco, Summer Streets Event Director, New York City Department of Transportation